EVACUATION CHECK LIST

 19. Water filter

-20. Small cutting board, nylon, plastic or wood
+20. Small cutting board, nylon, plastic or

 21. Pot holders